matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>🚫 Blacklisted Mail Appears At Spam Label</strong></summary>

-**Shows an email with a blacklisted URL being auto-labeled as "Spam".**
+**Shows how emails with blacklisted URLs are handled.**
+If an outgoing email contains a blacklisted link, it's intercepted by the C++ server and automatically redirected to the spam folder, keeping inboxes clean and safe.

 </details>